senior dachshund care

 Senior dachshund playing with a dog toy for mental stimulation

-#2: Keep it Calm and Familiar
+7. Keep it Calm and Familiar

 Your elderly Dachshund may start to develop issues with their eyesight and hearing.

-Approach Calmly: If your doxie is hard of hearing or has some issues with their vision, always approach them calmly.
+Approach Calmly: If your dog is hard of hearing or has some issues with their vision, always approach them calmly.
 Suddenly picking them up or touching them without warning can send them into a panic.

 Gently offer your hand to their nose for a quick scent check to let them know you are near.